core-wg/oscore/draft-ietf-core-object-security.md

 # The COSE Object {#cose-object}

 This section defines how to use COSE {{RFC8152}} to wrap and protect data in the original CoAP message.
 OSCOAP uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
-The key lengths, IV lengths, and maximum sequence number are algorithm dependent.
+The key lengths, IV length, and maximum sequence number are algorithm dependent.

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{RFC8152}} is mandatory to implement.
-For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes.
+For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of of nonce and Context IV is 7 bytes.
 The maximum Sequence Number is specified in {{sec-considerations}}.

-The nonce is constructed as described in Section 3.1 of {{RFC8152}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the Context IV (Sender IV or Recipient IV), with the following addition: The most significant bit in the first byte of the Context IV SHALL be flipped for responses, in case there is a single response (not Observe).
+The nonce is constructed as described in Section 3.1 of {{RFC8152}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the Context IV, with the following addition: The most significant bit in the first byte of the Context IV SHALL be flipped for responses, in case there is a single response (not Observe).
 In this way, the partial IV can be reused for the corresponding responses, which reduces the size of the response.
 For detailed processing instructions, see {{processing}}.

 We denote by Plaintext the data that is encrypted and integrity protected, and by Additional Authenticated Data (AAD) the data that is integrity protected only.